lasp/xmera/src/simulation/environment/albedo/albedo.rst

 Executive Summary
 -----------------
-This document describes how albedo is modeled in the Basilisk software.
+This document describes how albedo is modeled in the Xmera software.
 The purpose of this module is to calculate albedo value at the given instrument locations.

 Message Connection Descriptions